-From Perth, you can drive in almost any direction and sooner or later you'll come across something amazing.
-Drive along the coast northwards and you'll eventually come to Shark Bay with its abundant marine life and stromatolites.
-Drive southwards instead and you'll find yourself in the Margaret River Region, a haven for foodies, outdoors enthusiasts and ocean lovers alike.
+From Perth, you can drive in almost any direction and sooner or later you’ll come across something incredible.
+Drive along the coast northwards and you’ll eventually come to Shark Bay with its abundant marine life and stromatolites.
+Drive southwards instead and you’ll find yourself in the Margaret River Region, a haven for foodies, outdoors enthusiasts and ocean lovers alike.
 However, why not hire a car and drive eastwards into the Western Australian hinterland to Kalgoorlie, some 700 km away, for a different kind of adventure?
-You'll get to see those wide open landscapes Down Under is famous for and there are plenty of attractions to make this more than just a drive.
-You'll probably even get to see road trains, those huge trucks pulling a seemingly infinite number of trailers, along the way.

 Before setting off, take some time to explore Perth, the capital of Western Australia.
-Visit the Perth Zoo, the Aquarium of Western Australia, the Western Australian Botanic Garden, the Western Australia Museum Perth, the Art Gallery of Western Australia, the Scitech Discovery Centre, the Old Mill and Adventure Park.
-Take a deep breath then head to Kings Park for some active pursuits and great views of the city, the Darling Range and the Swan River.
-If you've still got the energy, take the ferry to idyllic Rottnest Island, then spend a day in Fremantle with its café culture, Victorian architecture and attractions like the historic Fremantle Prison, the Round House, the Whalers' Tunnel and the Western Australia Maritime Museum.
+Visit the Perth Zoo, the Aquarium of Western Australia, the Western Australian Botanic Garden, the Western Australia Museum Perth and the Art Gallery of Western Australia.
+Afterwards, head to Kings Park for some great views of the city, the Darling Range and the Swan River.
+If you’ve still got the energy, take the ferry to idyllic Rottnest Island, then spend a day in Fremantle with its café culture, Victorian architecture and attractions like the historic Fremantle Prison and the Western Australia Maritime Museum.

-We're not finished yet: Laze on the beach, of which there are many along the coast, and try your hand at water sports like surfing or fishing.
-Head into the hills, take the Swan Valley Tourist Drive and visit the wineries of the oldest wine region in Australia.
-While you're here, why not stock up on some provisions for your trip inland?
+We’re not finished yet: Laze on the beach or try your hand at water sports like surfing or fishing.
+Head into the hills- taking the Swan Valley Tourist Drive- and visit the wineries of the oldest wine region in Australia.
+While you’re here, why not stock up on some provisions for your trip inland?.